 The commission shall establish all policies, procedures and contract provisions as it deems appropriate for the implementation of the system, including but not limited to the selection and compensation of contract awardees.
+The commission may use these funds to retain, on a contractual basis, the services of other professionals to assist court appointed attorneys to provide quality and effective representation in the above capital proceedings.

-61.12.
+- 61.12.
 (INDEF: Optional Courts and Indigent Representation) If a municipality has or elects to have an optional municipal court system, it must provide adequate funds for representation of indigents.
-No public defender shall be appointed in any such court unless the municipality and the office of the circuit public defender have reached an agreement for indigent representation and no funds allocated to the commission shall be used to provide compensation for appointed counsel in municipal courts.
+No public defender shall be appointed in any such court unless the municipality and the office of the circuit public defender have reached an agreement for indigent representation and no funds allocated to the commission shall be used to provide compensation for appointed counsel in municipal courts. - 61.13.
+(INDEF: Court Case Contract Attorneys) Of the funds appropriated to the Commission on Indigent Defense for court case backlogs, the commission shall distribute fifty percent to each circuit based upon the proportional statewide share of the number of pending cases for each circuit aged 545 days or more, thirty percent to each circuit based upon the proportional statewide share of the number of pending cases for each circuit aged 366 days and less than 545 days, and twenty percent to each circuit based upon the proportional statewide share of the number of pending cases for each circuit aged 365 days or less as reported by the Judicial Department for the fiscal year ending June 30, 2021.
+These funds shall be used by each circuit for the purpose of hiring contract attorneys to address pending active cases.